tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 ## Quantum Side-channel Attacks

+Cryptographic side-channel attacks exploit physical implementations, such as timing, power consumption, or electromagnetic leakage to recover secret keys.

 The field of cryptographic side-channel attacks potentially stands to gain a boost in attacker power once cryptanalytic techniques can be enhanced with quantum computation techniques {{QuantSide}}.
 While a full discussion of quantum side-channel techniques is beyond the scope of this document, implementers of cryptographic hardware should be aware that current best-practices for side-channel resistance may not be sufficient against quantum adversaries.

 # Traditional Cryptographic Primitives that Could Be Replaced by PQC